grigoryvp/vscode-language-xi/README.md

 Sometimes a document contains some headers that denote meta information about the document.
 Two common examples of such headers are document name at top and the "reference" section at bottom.
-For them a special coloring is provided if they are terminated with the "@" characters instead of the dot:
+For them a special coloring is provided if they are terminated with the "@" character instead of the dot:

 <!--- 500px 150px -->
 ![meta heading](https://raw.githubusercontent.com/grigoryvp/vscode-language-xi/master/doc/meta_heading.png)